igormironchik/args-parser/README.md

 exception will be thrown.
  * args-parser provides `Help` argument that provides help printing. `Help` uses `-h, --help` arguments. `Help` can receive value with name of argument or command to print help about.
-If `Help` will receive name of the command as value then can be set second value with name of subcommand or child argument to receive help about child argument.
+If `Help` receives the name of a command as the value, then the name of a subcommand or a child argument can also be provided as the next value, to get help about the subcommand/child argument.
  * If args-parser don't know about argument in command line interface it provides information about possible arguments if some misspelling was in command line interface.
 If args-parser can't assume anything about entered argument it